markcot/pands-project/README.md

 of use, but small enough to be portable and easily experimented with.
 It is also numerical.
 All of which makes it an ideal data set for teaching purposes.

+Typical graphs produced for reviewing the Fisher Iris data [9] plot scatter plots and histograms of the comparing each of the four column variables.

 ## Investigatory python code